 To understand why the timing of your gameplay doesn't affect your chances of winning, take a closer look at how Aviator's random number generator (RNG) works.

 For its part, the game provider, Spribe, has no control over these outcomes.
-Third-party labs regularly test and certify the RNG to ensure it is random and hasn't been tampered with.
+Third-party labs regularly test and certify the RNG to make sure of its legitimacy.

 The time you play, whether 3 a.m. or 8 p.m., has zero impact on the likelihood of the plane crashing at a low or high multiplier.